lab-411/Technicka_Grafika/_build/html/_sources/0110_cm_grafika.md

         rad 0.1 at P3;                  # stred A2

         color_red;
-    A1: arc cw from P1 to P2            # obluk A1
+    A1: arc cw from P1 to P2            # obluk A1 bez zadaného stredu
         "A1" at A1.nw above rjust;
     L1: line from P1 to P2 dashed;
         circle rad 0.1 at L1.c;         # stred A1